tflori/orm/docs/relationDefinition.md

 echo $article === $comment->article ? 'true' : 'false', "\n"; // true
 ```

-#### Many To Many
+#### Many-To-Many

 As we saw in the other examples: the owner of the relation is the entity that has the foreign key.
-In a many to many
+In a *many-to-many*
 relationship (without properties) there exist no owner and both entities have to define the relationship with the
 additional option `'table'`.